 - Medullary thyroid cancer can develop during childhood or early adulthood and can spread early.

-- Removal of the thyroid is recommended for virtually all individuals with a RET mutation.
+- Removal of the thyroid is recommended for virtually all individuals with MEN2.

 - The recommended age for thyroid removal surgery is dependent on the specific mutation found in the individual/family and family history.